-A computer and internet access is most of what you need for this course, however, there is a required visit to a fine arts museum, so you you will need to arrange for the time and transportation for this trip.
-You will also need access to Adobe Acrobat Reader in order view course PDFs.
+A computer and internet access is most of what you need for this course, however, there is a required report about an online visit to a fine arts museum, so you you will need to arrange for the time to research and complete this assignment.
+Students will also need access to Adobe Acrobat Reader in order view course PDFs, and those who wish to take proctored tests though HonorLock must use Google Chrome.